mattthughes/premier-quiz/README.md

 - Button Elements were not centering on Tablets and Desktop screen sizes in order to fix this I added the property display flex, flex-direction column to the parent element and then used the align self element on the start and instructions button, aligning them to the center which fixed this issue.
 - Fixed a bug where the instructions were visible after pressing the start button while viewing the instructions, in order to fix this I added the hide instructions function to the run game function which fixed this issue.
 - Solved bugs with the quiz background this was not displaying correctly because of the height vh value removed the height value to fix this issue.
+- Solved issue where there was a type error regarding the keyword question stating the value was undefined and was also trying to be used before initialisation in order to fix this initalised value outside the function declaration.
+- Fixed the bug regarding duplicate answers from the runGame function in order to fix this I added a reset state function which hid the next button and used a while loop to remove the first child when it was active in the while loop.

 ## Credits